 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-In addition, if you're planning where to retire, the neighborhood in Guffey is a great option to consider.
+Also, if you're planning where to retire, the neighborhood in Guffey is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in CO, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
-This neighborhood ranks as better for retirement living than 86.5% of the neighborhoods in Colorado.
+This neighborhood ranks as better for retirement living than 86.7% of the neighborhoods in Colorado.
 If you are considering retiring to Colorado, this is a good neighborhood to look at.

-Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.8% of the neighborhoods in America.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 3 people per square mile living here, this neighborhood is less crowded than 98.8% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 49.9% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 98.8% of the neighborhoods in America.
+In fact, with 47.3% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 98.6% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 In the neighborhood, many people's commute means walking from the bedroom to the home office.
-NeighborhoodScout's analysis found that 32.3% of residents worked from home.
-This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 96.2% of the neighborhoods in America.
+NeighborhoodScout's analysis found that 39.7% of residents worked from home.
+This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.1% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

 Did you know that the neighborhood has more British and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.9% of this neighborhood's residents have British ancestry and 2.3% have Croatian ancestry.
+In fact, 7.5% of this neighborhood's residents have British ancestry and 2.8% have Croatian ancestry.

 is also pretty special linguistically.
 Significantly, 3.0% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.